moiSentineL/war-of-becoming/README.md

 <p align="center">
   <img src="https://github.com/moiSentineL/war-hq/blob/main/assets/war.png?raw=true" style="margin-right: 10px; vertical-align: middle">
 </p>

 How much nagging will you take?
-How much longer will you wait to go beyond your comfort zone and not seek challenges?
+How much longer will you wait to go beyond your comfort zone and seek challenges?
 How much will you let the others control *you*?

 This repo is where I learn, reflect, win and fail.
 I will log as much as I can, showing you my journey of becoming an Übermensch and making sure that you'll get something from it.
 This is the HQ for the war I have declared **against mediocrity, comfort and tradition**.